Lumerin-protocol/lumerin-overview/docs/00-overview.md

 ## Introduction

-Welcome to an overview of Titan’s Lumerin Marketplace and the value of mining the Lumerin token to ensure secure, open, equitable trading of provable hashpower.
+Welcome to an overview of the Lumerin Marketplace to ensure secure, open, equitable trading of provable hashpower.

 With the tremendous advancements in technology, the aggregation of mining entities, and visibility on the global stage, there is a need to improve efficiency and effectiveness of mining investments including leveraging surplus energy existing in the power grid and excess cycles available in mining farms.

 Lumerin will bring hashpower owners together with interested consumers for that hashpower designed to trade much like a standard utility or commodity.
 All of this will be done by leveraging the concepts and foundation of a decentralized, secure and open ledger system that self secures and self supports.

-In order to understand the necessity of a blockchain marketplace like Lumerin, we must start at the beginning.

 ## Stage 1 - Basics
 ![Blockchain fundamentals](images/00-overview/macroStage1Base.svg "image_tooltip")